 The faculty, staff, and administration would like to take this opportunity to welcome you and your family to our George G. Dodge Intermediate School family.
 We are committed and dedicated to supporting our students as they grow academically, socially, and emotionally as evidenced by our designation as a 2022 Ohio School to Watch/2022 National Forum School to Watch.
-It is our honor and pleasure to serve you and your child during the 2023-2024 school year, and we look forward to partnering together to have an amazing year.
+Dodge has also received the PBIS Silver Award Distinction from the State of Ohio in 2023.
+It is our honor and pleasure to serve you and your child during the 2024-2025 school year, and we look forward to partnering together to have an amazing year.
 The student/parent handbook was created to acquaint you and your family with important information about the daily operations and expectations of our school.
 It is not meant to be comprehensive, but attempts to answer some frequently asked questions.
 Please read it, familiarize yourself with the expectations, and utilize it as a reference tool throughout the school year.
 We are always available to talk with you, answer your questions, or address your concerns.
 Please feel free to stop in or give us a call.